Foundations of General Practice : A workbook for nurses

 Please note: This program does not match or allocate nurses to a workplace.
 Nurses must already be working in a primary health care setting (or ensure they are by the time the program starts) to apply.
 If you don't currently have a job in primary health care, click here to check out the top tips we've prepared for when you're looking for a job in primary health care.

-APNA has developed a one page information sheet for nurses to give to their managers if they are applying for the program:
+APNA has developed a one page information sheet for nurses to give to their managers if they are applying for the program, which includes a statement of support to upload with your application (optional for mentors):

-- Transitioning Nurse: Download the information sheet here
+- Transitioning Nurse: Download the information sheet and statement of support here

-- Clinical and professional mentor: Download the information sheet here
+- Clinical and professional mentor: Download the information sheet and statement of support here

 All information can be found in this Program Overview document.